mgmtech/gobot/README.md

 TODO: Implement ping/pong using 0mq as the connection borks when the laptop is put to sleep.

+Implement re-connect logic in the event of network failure. .

+irc.recv() EOF line 224

 Whats it for?
 -------------